RFanGit/arknights_autorecruit_bot/README.md

 3. The bot will automatically detect tags, calculate the optimal tags for the prioritized operator, click the tags, select the appropriate timer, hit confirm, and expedite.
 It will take screenshots which will be deleted afterwards.

-	a.
-If a six star, five star, or one star operator can be guaranteed, the bot stops after displaying possible options, allowing the user to pick the tags specifically
+	A. If a six star, five star, or one star operator can be guaranteed, the bot stops after displaying possible options, allowing the user to pick the tags specifically

 ## Customization
 You can adjust your preferences by editing preferences_gen.py and generating a new preferences.json.